UniMelbHumanRoboticsLab/CANOpenRobotController/README.md

 CORC is a free and open source robotic development software stack, written in C++.

 The project was initiated at the University of Melbourne in partnership with Fourier Intelligence, however has welcomed (and continues to welcome) collaborators from all institutions.
-The project was initially developed to run on an ExoMotus X2 Exoskeleton powered by a Beaglebone Black, however, the software is designed to be extensible to any embedded Linux and CANopen enabled Robotic platform.
-The repository currently also includes code which has been run on the ArmMotus M1, M2, M2 Pro and M3 (EMU) rehabilitation devices, and using desktop or laptop Ubuntu installations.
+The project was initially developed to run on an ExoMotus X2 Exoskeleton powered by a Beaglebone Black, however, the software is designed to be extensible to any embedded Linux and CANopen enabled robotic platform.
+More generally the software stacks provides way to build a real-time linux controller for robots based on a CAN bus.
+The repository currently includes suitable code and examples for the ArmMotus M1, M2, M2 Pro and M3 (EMU) rehabilitation devices and can run on either linux desktop or laptop computers as well as linux based SBCs.

 ## The CANOpen Robot Controller project includes:

-- An extensible framework to represent multibody rigid robotic systems.
+- An framework to represent multibody rigid robotic systems.
 - An event driven state machine to develop custom applications (see [here](doc/3.Software/CustomApplication.md)).
 - An implementation of [CANopen Socket](https://github.com/CANopenNode/CANopenSocket) to provide an interface between CAN enabled embedded Linux system and CANopen-based motor drivers/sensors.
 - Documentation (this page and associated ones and code Doxygen).